-So as a channel reseller, that's your space.
+If you're a Service Provider, you'll spend a lot of time working in that space.
 You're working hard to build a better service than your competitors.
 Unified Communications, Collaboration, Security… naturally, you want to focus on the applications - but it's too easy to take your eye off what's happening underneath.

 I'm talking about the network.
 The underlying connectivity.
 Because all the applications, all the traffic shaping, all the Software-Defined cleverness in the world won't help you if the network they're running on is broken, slow, erratic or badly managed.
 Bandwidth may seem like a commodity, and in some ways it is, but that doesn't mean you can forget about it.